LuciusColt/CAIN/content/GM Information/Archived Hunts/A SOW THAT NEVER WAS/INVESTIGATION REPORT - A SOW THAT NEVER WAS.md

 On the table lies an unopened envelope from **The Marrow’s building management**, marked _“Urgent.”_ He hasn’t touched it.

 The conversation stalls until his phone buzzes.
 He stiffens slightly, moving to silence it.
-For a second, the screen lights up enough for you to see the name: **“Marcy (Office).”**
+For a second, the screen lights up enough for you to see the name: **“Robin (Office).”**

 That was my “*secretary*.” he says.

 There’s no grief in his face — only irritation that you’re still standing here.
 When you ask if you can follow up later, he waves absently, already looking past you.

-He’s hiding something — and whoever _Marcy_ is, she might know what.
+He’s hiding something — and whoever _Robin_ is, she might know what.

 A little digging into his office building downtown, or perhaps a casual visit with the secretary herself, might turn up more than he expects.